top of page

 Researcher Spotlight

-Twitter: @aesonchang
+Twitter: @alastairsaund

-LinkedIn: @AesonChang
+LinkedIn: @Alastair-saunders

 Email: alastairs@student.unimelb.edu.au

-What is your current research focussed on?
+What is your current research focused on?

 What is your study background and when did you decide you wanted to be a research scientist?